heymynameisrob/Found-It-Podcast-Landing-Page/episodes/008-boosting-your-creativity-mental-wellness-with-chris-baréz-brown-jim-lusty-founders-of-talk-it-out.md

 ---
-title: "008: Boosting Your Creativity & Mental Wellness With Chris Baréz-Brown & Jim Lusty, Founders of Talk It Out"
+title: "008: Boosting your creativity & mental wellness with Chris Baréz-Brown & Jim Lusty, founders of Talk It Out"
 summary: How often have you found yourself in a rut without any explanation for it?
 Your family's fine, your job's going great and your day's never been better yet you feel somehow off.
 Turns out 95% of our thinking is subconscious and we don't have control over it.
 Or do we?
 featuredImg: static/img/chrisxjim.jpg
 episodeNo: 8
 linkToAnchor: https://anchor.fm/found-it-podcast/episodes/008-Boosting-Your-Creativity--Mental-Wellness-With-Chris-Barz-Brown--Jim-Lusty--Founders-of-Talk-It-Out-eskm6s